Emil Rindell

 2) Direct Editing

-A basic method based on a principle also known as Direct Face Modeling, where you draw directly on surfaces to change the shape of the geometries.
+A basic method based on a principle also known as Direct Face Modeling, where you can drag and edit faces directly to change the shape of the geometries.
 It is very popular and is used by various 3D CAM systems or "pure" 3D CAD direct editors.
 With IRONCAD two different variants are also used;

 2a) Innovative Part - Direct Face Modeling